-- -- Steinbeck films other than those shown in class-Tortilla Flat, The Grapes of Wrath and the 1939 or 1992 Of Mice and Men (in each case, entire film), Lifeboat, Viva Zapata!, East of Eden --responses to Steinbeck's manuscripts, especially the "Long Valley Ledger"-read at least 4 of the commentaries between stories - --unpublished letters in the CSS - --film scripts/treatments for Lifeboat or Viva Zapata - -- Tom Collins reports (additional material beyond reader) - --Steinbeck's journalism-in America and Americans and Selected Nonfiction (other than ones discussed in class or in reading groups).
-Select at least 6 pieces to discuss. - --Steinbeck and World War II: Bomb's Away - --Sweet Thursday music (Pipe Dream) and novel. - -- The Forgotten Village and Ricketts' "antiscript" - --Ricketts' essays - --Ken Burns Depression series, airing in November
+- -- Steinbeck films other than those shown in class-The Grapes of Wrath; the 1992 Of Mice and Men; Lifeboat; East of Eden - --responses to Steinbeck's manuscripts, especially the "Long Valley Ledger"-read at least 5 of the commentaries between stories - --unpublished letters in the CSS (Guggenheim, Elaine Steinbeck material) - --film scripts/treatments for Lifeboat or Viva Zapata! - -- Tom Collins reports (additional material beyond class material) - --Steinbeck's journalism-in America and Americans and Selected Nonfiction (other than ones discussed in class or in reading groups).
+Select at least 6 pieces to discuss. - --Steinbeck and World War II: Bomb's Away or The Moon is Down - --Sweet Thursday music (Pipe Dream) and novel. - --Ken Burns Dust Bowl series (He will be awarded the Steinbeck Award in December)